Rolling in the rain

 Asmita knew her grandmother was wrong in this case.
 She’d heard about Mutterfly from her friends.
 What’s next, she got the app and Requested for a Monopoly.

 Her phone beeped, “Wohoo!
 Rohan is ready to share his set of Monopoly with you!”

 There was no thinking.
-She went ahead and accepted Rohan’s offer – only to find that Rohan lived in the 4th floor of her apartment!
+She went ahead and accepted Rohan’s offer – only to find that Rohan lived on the 4th floor of her apartment!
 How exciting!

 “I ran up the stairs ( secretly ) wishing that Rohan will turn out to be a cute 20 something year old.” she said with a sweet giggle.

 What followed was least expected.
-All the giggles and shouts invited the next door neighbors, the Iyers followed by the neighbouring PG, Akash Shukla.
+All the giggles and shouts invited the next door neighbours, the Iyers followed by the neighbouring PG, Akash Shukla.

 Who knew, a rainy weekend could turn into a mini neighbourhood union.
 Mario had successfully completed Level 1 : Neighbours Meet & Greet.

 In a similar situation to Asmita? just Karo Mutterfly and get items you need from awesome people nearby.